- What Happens If We Breakup While Living Together?

 You know, things that make you go hmmmm (as the song says!).

-She thinks you’re someone you’re not
+They think you’re someone you’re not

 Why Are You Back in This Situation Again?
 Stop Repeating the Same Mistakes!

 Ok, so they say that people have a type.
 This may be true.
 But that doesn’t mean that your type needs to be the type that’ll have you always tearing your hair out.
-What if you’re attracted to the wrong type of girl?
+What if you’re attracted to the wrong type of person?

 Identify common personality traits.